ChristianLebeda/HomSub/README.md

 git submodule update
 sh build-third-party.sh
 ```

-Run the build-and-run script to run all performance experiments and log the results in the ExperimentsResults directory.
+Run the `build-and-run` script to run all performance experiments and log the results in the ExperimentsResults directory.

+Run the `build` script to create an executable in `experiments-build/experiments` which can be used to run the algorithm on and input pattern and host graph (.gr file): `./experiments -count -h <pattern file> -g <host file>`

 ## File types